hiyoneda/cosi-data-challenges-IPMU/README.md

   - Run: python run_parallel_sims.py.
   - After all the jobs finish, change directory to Main_Output, uncomment just the mimrec function in the client code, then run: python submit_jobs.py.

-7. Note that the helper functions are essentially starting templates for running the module.
+7. Note that the scripts found in the Examples directory are starting templates for running the module.
 They may need to be modified.

 </pre>